PerziThomas/DA_Perzi_Ambrosch/source/DA.md

 ## Integration into DriveBox
-Since the Geofencing app was developed to be integrated into the DriveBox application by ilogs, the look and feel of the User Interface had to be adapted.
+Since the Geofencing app was developed to be integrated into the DriveBox application by the company, the look and feel of the User Interface had to be adapted.
 This mainly means three things:

 - Using a light theme instead of a dark theme
 - Using shadows instead of borders for cards
-- Using blue (specifically the ilogs brand color) for accents
+- Using blue (specifically the company specific brand colour) for accents

 ![UI Mockup before adaptations for integration.](source/figures/UI_Integration_before.jpg "Screenshot"){#fig:stress_one width=90%}
 \